 Article 23 – Transparency on cost of communication

 Where the cost to consumers of accessing a message or communicating with the marketer is higher than the standard cost of that mode of communications, e.g. “premium rate” for an online message, connection or telephone number, this cost should be made clear to consumers, expressed either as “cost per minute,” “cost per message,” “message or data rates may apply,” or other similar means likely to be understood by the consumer.
-When this information is provided on-line, consumers should be clearly informed of applicable charges at the time when they are about to access the message or online service and be allowed a reasonable period of time to disconnect without incurring the charge.
+When this information is provided online, consumers should be clearly informed of applicable charges at the time when they are about to access the message or online service and be allowed a reasonable period of time to disconnect without incurring the charge.

 Where a communication involves such a cost, the consumer should not be kept waiting for an unreasonably long time in order to achieve the purpose of the communication and calls should not be charged until the consumer can begin to fulfill that purpose.